planqtn/planqtn/ui/README.md

 # Future ideas / backlog

+User stories:
+- As a code designer I want to play around with legos, put them together and see the resulting code.
+I want to see whether I created an LDPC code, or not.
+What are the logical operators?

  - The parity check matrix display should become "Stabilizers display"
     - option to switch between stabilizers and symplectic view
     - in both views one can drag a stabilizer onto another one and thus create a new generate from the product